dirkwhoffmann/vAmigaTS/Denise/Sprites/README.md

 Draws two columns of attached sprites (sprites with the AT bit set).

-#### collision1
+#### collision1 to collision7

 This tests draws two overlapping sprites.
 One of the two sprites overlaps a portion of the playfield, too.
 During vBlank, the CLXDAT register is read and split into four 4-bit chunks.
 After that, the chunks are written into color registers 0 to 3 to make the bit-pattern visible.
+The test is carried out with different sprite numbers and different values in CLXCON.

 #### sprites1 to sprites4